ftwillms/turtle-wallet/README.md

 Feel free to submit a pull request, it will be reviewed and feedback given.

+**Things that need doing**
+* Hooking up of UI for sending TRTL (ui done, just needs backend doing)
+* Automatically launching and closing walletd
+* Settings
+* About page
+* Things marked with TODO in the code

 ## Authors

 * **CodIsAFish** - *Initial work* - [CaptainMeatloaf](https://github.com/CaptainMeatloaf)